The Fountain: Release

 The film had its world premiere at the 63rd Venice Film Festival on September 2, 2006.
 Several critics booed The Fountain at the festival's press screening, while the film received a 10-minute standing ovation at the public screening the following evening.
 The Fountain was released in 1,472 theaters in the United States and Canada on November 22, 2006, a day before the American Thanksgiving holiday.
 The film earned $3,768,702 in the U.S. and Canadian box office during the opening weekend of November 24.
 The Fountain earned $10,144,010 in the United States and Canada, and $5,761,344 in other territories.
 The film, which had a production budget of $35 million, grossed $15,978,422 in theaters worldwide.
 The box-office performance was considered a flop with the film only earning back 54% of its budget.
+The film was originally rated R for "some violence" by the MPAA, though Aronofsky successfully won the appeal for a PG-13 rating, without any cuts.